bvgastel/xmas/src/xmd/xmd/findings.md

                                     properly
     8   g   2015-04-01              Does not parse source expr correctly    bug     high from json when reading network.
-   11   g   2015-04-02              Save json does not save the position    bug     high 12   g   2015-04-02              Source parse expression does not accept bug     low     (Out of scope for user interface)
+   12   g   2015-04-02              Source parse expression does not accept bug     low     (Out of scope for user interface)
                                     a percentage token (%) 13   g   2015-04-02              Remove library composite                bug     high    Not implemented !